manderson394/carbConscious/designDocuments/userStories.md

 Any user should be able to view a report of carbohydrate data for a particular menu item.

+### Search for Menus

+Any user should be able to search for restaurant menus.

 ### View Menu Items

 Any user should be able to view menu items for a particular restaurant.